 The quickest way to let us know is online, alternatively you can notify us on:

 Council recognises that perceptions of safety and civic pride in the community are affected negatively by graffiti and vandalism.
-Council is committed to keeping its property graffiti free and the expedient removal of graffiti when it occurs.
+Council is committed to keeping its property graffiti free and the expeditious removal of graffiti when it occurs.

 Council commits to remove offensive graffiti on council property within 24 hours and non-offensive graffiti on council property within five working days.

 Council recognises that there can be significant financial barriers in the removal of graffiti from private property and provides assistance to residents who wish to remove the damage.